-In order to facilitate the day to day operations of the Corporation, the Board has delegated its authority to the CEO and their senior executives as specified in section 14 of Part 2 Division 3 of the Act.
+In order to facilitate the operations of the Corporation, the Board has delegated certain financial and legal powers to the CEO and their senior executives in accordance with section 35 of Part 3 Division 1 of the WC Act.
 Senior Executives who propose to delegate their authority to management direct reports may do so with the prior approval of the CEO.
 However, such delegations can only be within the delegated authority of each senior executive.

-The Board has delegated the following functions to management, for the day to day operations of the Corporation:
+The Board has delegated the following functions to management, for the operations of the Corporation:

-Delegated Financial and Legal Authorisations;

-- Delegated Human Resources Authorisations; and - Delegated Policy Authorisations.
+- Delegated Financial and Legal Authorisations; - Delegated Human Resources Authorisations; and - Delegated Policy Authorisations.